dionisius-lg/express-api/README.md

 `response_code` is response status code<br />
 `success` is a status of the success of the request, `true` or `false`<br />
 `total_data` is the number of response data obtained<br />
 `data` is the result data, contains array of object data.
-The number of data is limited to a maximum of 20 data<br />
+By default, the number of data is limited to a maximum of 20 data<br />
 `paging` is pagination info, contains: current, next, previous, first, last.
 It can be helpful to create pagination on Frontend App<br />

 ### Get Detail of Data